nobruinfo/xemu-beginner-s-doc/images/readme.md

-Images and stuff used in the wiki
+Images and stuff used in the wiki.